Home Car Shopping Best Dodge Charger Years to Buy Used

 2022: Dodge adds the Jailbreak Package with additional power and a new alarm system.

-2021: The SRT Hellcat Redeye debuts, touting 797 hp.
+2021: The SRT Hellcat Redeye debuts, touting 797 horsepower.
 The GT trim adds all-wheel drive.

 2020: Dodge introduces a widebody package for certain trims.
 Hellcat and Scat Pack trims gain improved steering, suspension, and shocks.